Settlement Plan: After the Settlement Plan

 In 2006, Morocco introduced a plan where the Sahrawi people could govern themselves, as long as they were under Moroccan rule.
 That plan was rejected.

 Polisario has threatened to end the ceasefire, but without aid from Algeria, it has not done so.
+The ceasefire was eventually ended in 2020 after Morocco launched a military operation near Guerguerat.

 Criticism

 Focusing mainly on self-determination for the territory may have excluded other possible solutions to the conflict.
 Samuel J. Spector has criticized the UN's "tendency to ignore Morocco's strategic interest in the territory and historical rights."
 Anna Theofilopoulou discusses how the United Nations allowed each side to erode and derail the process, rather than "developing and sticking to a strategy designed to tackle head-on the difficulties in dealing with this conflict."
-Michael Rubin, writing in The Journal of International Security Affairs, believes that Moroccan rule of the Saharwi people is the best way for the area to remain stable, free from terrorism and will provide a better quality of life.
+Michael Rubin, writing in The Journal of International Security Affairs, believes that Moroccan rule of the Sahrawi people is the best way for the area to remain stable, free from terrorism and will provide a better quality of life.
 Jacob A. Mundy, writing in the Mediterranean Quarterly in 2004, described how while the United Nations was attempting to avoid a conflict similar to East Timor, they instead created the setting for a very similar situation.

 Human Rights Watch wrote in 1995, that both side of the conflict were creating obstacles in the process of identifying potential voters for the referendum.

 In a 2006 report to the United States Congress, Carol Migdalovitz writes that without a resolution on a settlement plan for Western Sahara, diplomatic relations between Morocco and Algeria will remain strained.